mrled/progfiguration/docs/src/index.rst

 Read :ref:`progfiguration-getting-started` first.
 It will walk you through installing ``progfiguration`` and building out your *site*, which is the directory (usually in a Git repository) that contains your inventory.
-When you're exploring, you might be interested in the :ref:`command help <commands>` reference, and the :ref:`progfigsite API <progfigsite>` that lists your site package must implement.
+When you're exploring, you might be interested in some basic :doc:`concepts </user-reference/concepts>`, the :ref:`command help <commands>` reference, and the :ref:`progfigsite API <progfigsite>` that lists your site package must implement.
 You might also want to read :ref:`for-ansible-users`, if you're familiar with Ansible.